eloise-b/de-sar-sample-data/README.md

 ### Setting up the environment

-If using DE's Dev Sandbox, no environment set up is required.
+If using DEA's Development or Production Sandbox, no environment set up is required.
+You will just need to pip install the `de_sar_demo` module to gain access to speckle filters.
+In a terminal, navigate to the repository and run `pip install .`.

 If using your own computer to run the STAC API notebook, you will need a Python environment with the required packages.
 Two different environment files are provided: